Discord-InterChat/InterChat/README.md

 ## ✨ Acknowledgements

-Thanks to all our contributors and the Discord community:
+Thanks to the Discord community and all our contributors:

 <a href="https://github.com/discord-interchat/interchat/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=discord-interchat/interchat" />